How to Build Raised Garden Beds

 - Near convenient access to a water supply

-Raised Garden Bed DIY Instructions
+DIY Raised Garden Bed Instructions

 Download plans for the raised bed for vegetables featured in this video: Raised Garden Bed Plans

-Materials needed to build a 10’ x 4’ x 18” raised bed.
+Materials Needed to Build a 10’ x 4’ x 18” Raised Bed

 - (9) 6” x 6” x 12’ cedar timbers